 That was the beginning of the Plastic Ono Band.
 What John built with all sorts of plastic things that were laying around disappeared a long time ago”

 On the cover of the ‘Give Peace a Chance’ single (and in the advert), a full-scale POB appears.
 Lucite encasings and stands are flanked by audiovisual equipment.
 The ad places the transparent POB ‘members’ over a telephone directory – turned to the page bearing the surname ‘Jones’.

-A re-creation of John’s original ‘Plastic Ono Band’ model appeared at Yoko’s exhibit at the Museum of Modern Art in 2015 – Yoko Ono – One Woman Show, and also at the exhibition John & Yoko – Double Fantasy– at the Liverpool Museum – through April 2019.
+A re-creation of John’s original ‘Plastic Ono Band’ model appeared at Yoko’s exhibition at the Museum of Modern Art in 2015 – Yoko Ono – One Woman Show, and also at the exhibition John & Yoko – Double Fantasy– at the Liverpool Museum – through November 2019.

 ‘Give Peace A Chance’